How To Grill Fish

 A grill pan is a practical alternative if you prefer to cook fish indoors or if you don’t have access to an outdoor grill.
 Heat the grill pan over medium-high heat and lightly oil it.
 Place the fish on the grill pan and cook for a few minutes on each side until it reaches your desired level of doneness.

-See also How Long To Grill Chicken Thighs
+See also How To Grill Pork Chops On A Gas Grill

 Using skewers or kebabs